JoseNunoOliveira/jno/costa/costa2.md

 <!-- _backgroundColor: "lightcyan" -->
 ![bg right:30% fit](./ghezzi-01.jpeg)

-- Abott **António da Costa** (1714-1780?) was a Portuguese musician who, born in the city of **Porto**, left the country in 1749/50 for **Rome**.
+- *L'Abate* **António da Costa** (1714-1780?) was a Portuguese musician who, born in the city of **Porto**, left the country in 1749/50 for **Rome**.

 - Later travelling to **Venice** and **Paris**, he eventually settled in **Vienna**, where he is thought to have died around 1780.

-* Misanthrope, he despised the positions offered to him, living most of his life in poverty.
+- Misanthrope, he despised the positions offered to him, living most of his life in poverty.

-* His intelligence and idiosyncratic behaviour attracted the attention of the high nobility, in whose salons he sometimes played his compositions for violin or guitar.
+- His intelligence and idiosyncratic behaviour attracted the attention of the high nobility, in whose salons he sometimes played his compositions for violin or guitar.

 ---